rohit1101/Cloud-Resume-Api-/README.md

 - The way I implemented the solution for this challenge is by setting up an HTTP API using API Gateway which will trigger the Lambda function to get the data from Dynamo DB.
 - We have to create an Lambda execution role and attach it to the lambda function which allows our function runtime to interact with Dynamo DB to the get the data.
 - Users can access the API Gateway endpoint(https) deployment link which will trigger the lambda function to get the resume data from dynamoDB
+- Use this [schema](https://jsonresume.org/schema) for customising your resume.